 An even bigger step was leaving India for London in 1991 to run the Namaste restaurant in Alie Street.
 It was here that Cyrus developed his hallmark style of blending traditional Indian culinary techniques and flavours with more unexpected ingredients.
 This ethos quickly evolved further at Café Spice Namaste, established in 1995.
 Today, the business is run by a dynamic husband and wife team.
 Much to Cyrus’ delight, Pervin hopped on board in the late nineties, having raised two young sons.

+Hard work and an indomitable ‘can do’ spirit have brought their rewards.
 In December 2011, Cyrus and Pervin opened their first outpost in West London, in the brand new Hilton London Heathrow Airport Terminal 5 — ‘Mr Todiwala’s Kitchen’ — bringing to the other side of the capital many of the culinary favourites for which Cafe Spice Namaste is so renowned.
-In 2013, they opened The Park Cafe in Victoria Park East, London.
+In 2013, they opened The Park Cafe in Victoria Park East, London, and in 2014 they launched Assado, a Goan-Portuguese restaurant in London Waterloo, steps from the Old Vic.